lubien/mongo-template/README.md

 This is an example on how to run a MongoDB Replica Set Cluster.
 Use this for educational or curiosity purposes, it's not meant to be ran in production.

 The first step is to deploy the first machine.
+Clone this repo and inside it run these commands.

 ```sh
 fly launch --copy-config --no-public-ips --no-deploy